top of page

 The project contributes a scalable model for mobile, spatially responsive sound installations in galleries and public spaces.
 The software framework and mobile application used in The Elephants of Trianon have been developed through prior public installations and gallery presentations and are designed to function across a range of exhibition formats, from outdoor murals to indoor projection and free-standing display structures.
 The ICMC installation demonstrates how augmented reality can be used not only as a visual medium, but as a platform for spatial audio composition and listener-driven musical form.

-Painter Teresa Parod has created over one hundred works of public art in the United States, Cuba, Bali, Nepal, and Istanbul.
+She has created over one hundred works of public art in the United States, Cuba, Indonesia, Nepal, Germany, and Turkey.
 In Cuba, she was honored to work with mosaicist José Fuster, whose work inspired her creation of art in unexpected and underused spaces.
-These as well as her vibrant, luminous oil paintings can be seen at teresaparod.com.

 IMG_5034.jpeg